 Now, let’s go over the Pros and Cons of Shopify and Amazon.

 We’ve discussed some of the marketplace place dynamics of selling on Amazon vs. eBay in another blog.
 A dominant theme of that topic revolved around the buyer and seller-centric nature of both platforms.
-The Shopify vs Amazon discussion, however, is completely different.
+The Amazon vs Shopify discussion, however, is completely different.

 There are no sellers to compete against—the platform is all about creating a quality web store in a way that is simple, user-friendly, and intuitive to even the most basic users.

 Remember, while there isn’t a steep learning curve, knowing how to bring traffic to your website is a prerequisite to success.
-That being said, the following is a list of Shopify pros and cons to make your decision process easier.
+That being said, the following section highlights the pros and cons of selling on Shopify.

 To determine whether Shopify is the eCommerce platform of choice we’ll also need to take a look at the pros and cons of Amazon selling.